matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 ### Statistics

 When we compute the mean or standard deviation from a sample, we are building a model of the population.
 The mean and standard deviation of a sample are point estimates for the mean and standard deviation of the entire population.
-A **statistic** is exactly that; an estimate of a population parameter using available sample data.
+A **statistic** is the same; it is an estimate of a population parameter using available sample data.
 Note the key differences in notation and computation of population parameters versus sample statistics:

 | Measure | Population Parameter | Sample Statistic |
 |---------|----------------------|------------------|
 | Mean | ![Formula for population mean](/Course-Content/Images/Equations/population-mean.png) | ![Formula for sample mean](/Course-Content/Images/Equations/sample-mean.png)
 | Standard Deviation | ![Formula for population standard deviation](/Course-Content/Images/Equations/population-standard-deviation.png) | ![Formula for sample standard deviation](/Course-Content/Images/Equations/sample-standard-deviation.png)

+To drive the point home, we rarely have the population available for study, so we must rely on samples.
+We can compute a sample statistic such as the mean or standard deviation, but they are not precise; they are estimates of the true population parameters.
+By testing a hypothesis about the true population parameters, we put forth evidence to support (or not support) a fact about the population parameter, which we make with some level of confidence.

 ### Hypotheses

 We have said that a hypothesis is a statement about a population.
 An example would be "the mean test score for statistics students is 87.5".
-In statistics, we formulate a null hypothesis, assume that it is true, and test whether there is signficant evidence of it *not* being true.
+In statistics, rather than test such a statement directly, we formulate a null hypothesis.
 The **null hypothesis** is a statement of *no effect* or *no difference*.
-An example would be "the mean test score for statistics students is not 87.5".
-We assume that the null hypothesis is true and set out to prove that it is not true.
+An example of a null hypothesis would be "the mean test score for statistics students is not 87.5".
+We assume that the null hypothesis is true and set out to prove otherwise.

 The null hypothesis is denoted H<sub>0</sub>.
 We set out to show that the null hypothesis is not true and that, instead, an alternative is true.
-The statistical statement we are trying to make is captured in the **alternative hypothesis**, denoted H<sub>1</sub>.
-The objective for hypothesis testing is to show whether we can reject H<sub>0</sub> in favor of J<sub>1</sub>.
+The statistical statement we are interested in making is captured in the **alternative hypothesis**, denoted H<sub>1</sub>.
+The objective for hypothesis testing is to show whether we can reject H<sub>0</sub> in favor of H<sub>1</sub> with a selected level of confidence.

 ### Procedure for Hypothesis Testing

 Let us now look at the general procedure for testing hypotheses.
-We will use this five-step procedure throughout the course:
+We will use this same five-step procedure throughout the course.
+Focus on the concepts and then review the examples that follow.

 1. State the hypotheses and select a significance level.
 2. Select the test statistic.
 3. State the decision rule.
 4. Compute the test statistic.
 5. Draw a conclusion.

-We will discuss each of these steps in turn.

 #### Step 1.
 State the hypotheses and significance level